The Clock Tower and the Anarchists

 Ladner dismissed the idea of using the money for books, saying, “books are the provincial government’s responsibility.”
 He also pointed out that he had already established two scholarships at UBC; that he had promised another gift for the new Student Union Building; and that his other education‑related foundations and gifts amounted to $30,000.

 Ladner also claimed that he consulted with student leaders, both after his initial offer to the university and during the initial planning stages.
-Peter Braund, former AMS president (1966‑67) had a different perspective, recalling that the consulation was rather limited.
+Peter Braund, former AMS president (1966‑67) had a different perspective, recalling that the consultation was rather limited.
 “He just told us one afternoon over lunch that we are going to have the tower.
 It wasn’t a consultation,” he told The Ubyssey.
 The students’ respect for Ladner, however, prevented them from making any objections at the time.
 “We didn’t indicate our opposition because he’d done a great deal for the university,” said Braund.

 Other opponents of the clock tower resorted to more direct action.
 In October 1968 a man was arrested while vandalizing the tower.
 The official report noted that locks had been forced open, some light fixtures broken, and the concrete structure spray‑painted.
 The incident occurred the same week as the student occupation of the Faculty Club, although there was no documented connection between the two events.
 In a letter to acting university president Walter Gage dated October 28, Leon Ladner expressed his outrage: